Acts 16 Lesson

 THE HOLY SPIRIT DENIES PAUL

-In Acts 16, Paul was planning to continue his work for the Lord by heading to Asia Minor.
-Luke writes beginning in verse 6:
+In Acts Chapter 16, Paul was planning to continue his work sharing the Gospel by heading to Asia Minor.

 - “They passed through the Phrygian and Galatian region, having been forbidden by the Holy Spirit to speak the word in Asia; and after they came to Mysia, they were trying to go into Bithynia, and the Spirit of Jesus did not permit them; and passing by Mysia, they came down to Troas.” – Acts 16:6-8.